This detailed guide provides step-by-step instructions with screenshots on how to install Linux on Chromebook.

 - touch,unity to install Ubutnu with Unity for touchscreen Chromebooks

-You can also use parameter e for encryption.
+You can also use the parameter e for encryption.
 Then the command will become:

 sudo sh -e ~/Downloads/crouton -t xfce

-I usually do not favor encryption for regular users.
-The choice is yours.
+I usually do not favor encryption for regular users, but the choice is yours.

-If you ask for my advice as to which desktop environment should you choose among Unity, XFCE and KDE, I advise XFCE because it takes fewer resources.
-Surely, a lightweight Linux distribution is more suited for a (generally) low end device like Chromebook.
+If you ask for my advice as to which desktop environment should you choose among Unity, XFCE, and KDE, I’d advise XFCE because it takes fewer resources.
+Surely, a lightweight Linux distribution is more suited for a (generally) low end device like a Chromebook.

-Once you have entered the command to install Ubuntu, now you need to wait.
-The installation takes time because it will be downloading the entire operating system.
+Once you have entered the command to install Ubuntu, you need to wait.
+The installation takes time because it requires downloading the entire operating system.
 The installation time depends on your internet speed.
-For me on a 50 MBPS speed, it took around 15 minutes.
+For me, on a 50 Mbps connection, it took around 15 minutes.

-Good thing is that you can continue doing your work on the Chromebook.
-The installation will not obstruct the normal computing.
+The good thing is that you can continue doing your work on the Chromebook.
+The installation will not obstruct normal computing.

-Just keep an eye on the installation because at the end of the installation, you will be asked to provide user name and password.
+Just keep an eye on the installation, because at the end you will be asked to provide a username and password.

-Also note the command which you need to use for starting Ubuntu.
-As you can see in the screenshot, for Ubuntu XFCE, it has mentioned the command startxfce4.
+Also note the command that you need to use for starting Ubuntu.
+As you can see in the screenshot, for Ubuntu XFCE, you’ll use the command startxfce4.

 When the installation is finished, you can start Ubuntu by using the command below:

-Once started, you will be logged into Ubuntu session.
-Remember that Download directory is common between the Chrome OS and Ubuntu.
+Once started, you will be logged in to an Ubuntu session.
+Remember that the Download directory is shared between Chrome OS and Ubuntu.
 However, other directories will not be accessible through the Files application in Chrome OS.

-The back here may not be the same as Backspace key.
+The Back key here may not be the same as Backspace key.
 Please refer to the picture of my keyboard at the beginning of this post to find the correct keys.

-If you use logout in Ubuntu session, your chroot session will be terminated.
+If you log out from Ubuntu, your chroot session will be terminated.

 Congratulations!
-You have Linux on Chromebook now :)
+You have Linux on a Chromebook now :)

 Remember that it is a bare minimum Ubuntu installation.
-This means that you will not have most of the applications you are so used to of.
-I recommend going through this post to know what are the things to do after installing Ubuntu.
+This means that you will not have most of the applications you are used to.
+I recommend reading through this post: things to do after installing Ubuntu.

-Few things to remember after using this method to install Ubuntu on Chromebook:
+A few things to remember after using this method to install Ubuntu on a Chromebook: